-The Swedish Cancer Society is an independent non-profit organization with the vision of finding cures for cancer.
-The overall aim of the Society is to achieve a higher survival rate and a reduction in the incidence of cancer.
+We are an independent non-profit organization with the vision of defeating cancer.
+Our overall aim is to achieve a higher survival rate and a reduction in the incidence of cancer.

 Our main task is to raise and distribute money for cancer research.
 As one of the largest financiers of cancer research in Sweden, the Swedish Cancer Society essentially acts as a national research council.

 We also work actively with advocacy and with spreading knowledge about cancer, as well as showing results of cancer research.

 The Swedish Cancer Society was founded in 1951 by the gentlemen’s outfitter Morri Nidén and housewife Ebba Andersson.
 They had one thing in common – they had both had cancer and survived.